Table of content

 3. Upload the video

-You have generated your upload_url and you can now start your upload:
+You have generated your upload_url, you can now start your upload:

 Perform a POST HTTP request to the upload_url using multipart/form-data content type and include the file field, filled with the content path to upload.